 Use our state-of-the-art telescopes to discover planets, galaxies or clusters as you have always dreamt of doing, and stargaze in one of the three best places on Earth to do it.

-Enjoy your astronomical observation also on full moon nights
+Mount Teide stargazing experience in Tenerife also on full moon nights

 It’s inevitable.
 The moon passes through different phases during its 29-day cycle, that is to say, lunation.